UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team25-stereo-depth-vision.md

 $$(\Delta h_l^1, w^1, \cdots, \Delta h_l^n, w^n) = U_l(a_l^1, \cdots, a_l^n; \theta_{U_l})$$

-The CNN model $$U$$ is made or resnet blocks followed by dilated convolutions.
+The CNN model $$U$$ is made of ResNet blocks followed by dilated convolutions.
 The update is performed starting at lowest resolution feature, moving up, so at the second resolution feature there are now two inputs, and then three, and so on and so forth.
 This action can be seen in Figure 2.
 Tiles are upsampled as they move up layers to ensure they all stay the appropriate dimension.
 At each location the hypothesis with the largest confidence is selected until the starting resolution is reached.
 The model is then run one additional time on the optimal tiles for further refinement and the final output is the disparity map result.

 ### Loss
 The network uses multiple different losses: an initialization loss, propagation loss, slant loss, and confidence loss.
 These values are all weighted equally and used to optimize the model.

 #### Initialization Loss
 The ground truth disparity values are given with subpixel precision, but the model only generates integer disparities.
-To account for this the authors' used linear interpolation to compute the matching costs for subpixel disparities via the given equation (subscripts omitted for brevity).
+To account for this the authors used linear interpolation to compute the matching costs for subpixel disparities via the given equation (subscripts omitted for brevity).

 $$ \psi(d) = (d - \lfloor d \rfloor)\rho(\lfloor d \rfloor + 1) +(\lfloor d \rfloor + 1 - d) \rho(\lfloor d \rfloor) $$

 In order to compute the disparity cost at multiple resolutions the ground truth disparity maps are maxpooled to downsample them to the appropriate resolution.
-The goal is for the loss $\psi$ to be the smallest the ground truth disparity and greater everywhere else.
-The author's achieved this goal by using an $l_1$ contrastive loss as defined below.
+The goal is for the loss $\psi$ to be the smallest for the ground truth disparity and greater everywhere else.
+The authors achieved this goal by using an $l_1$ contrastive loss as defined below.

 $$L^{init}(d^{gt}, d^{nm}) = \psi(d^{gt}) + \text{max}((\beta - \psi(d^{nm}), 0)$$